mrMekdad/reda-2018-image-annotator-lite/README.md

 This repository is written as a standalone engineering project.
 The code and docs are kept readable, explicit, and signed by Red@.

+## Workflow

+Red@ iterates in short bursts, then leaves gaps for review and correction.